-Everybody - organizations, business, government agencies and individuals – uses information to make decisions.
-The Information Systems major uses the power of computers and information technology tools as instruments to generate, process and distribute information so that businesses or organizations achieve their objectives in an effective, efficient way.
-The discipline also focuses on the processes that an organization can implement or improve using information systems.
+Information Systems graduates use the power of computers and technology tools to generate, process and distribute information so that organizations achieve their objectives in an effective, efficient way.

 A Degree in Information Systems